shryder/sprites-combiner/README.md

 `--perRow`: Amount of sprites per row, defaults to 5.

 `--amount`: Amount of sprites that you want to combine together, defaults to 10.
-Note: if a certain sprite was not found, it will be replaced by an empty one.
+Note: if a certain sprite was not found, it will be replaced by empty space.

 `--format`: File naming format that your sprites use, defaults to `$s.png`. $s is replaced with a number automatically.